florian-beetz/bachelor-thesis/thesis.md

 GitHub^[[https://github.com/JabRef/jabref](https://github.com/JabRef/jabref)]
 and currently has over 200 contributors and around 140,000 lines of Java code.

-JabRef aims at assisting researchers to organize their references for thesises, papers and other scientific work.
+JabRef aims at assisting researchers to organize their references for theses, papers and other scientific work.
 It has a wide range of features, that help collecting literature, organizing, and sharing it when working in a team.